swcarpentry/DEPRECATED-bc/shell/Readme.md

 Web Browser".
 Type in the URL:
     github.com/thehackerwithin/boot-camps/tree/2013-01-chicago

-Click on the directory named `Shell`.
+Click on the directory named `shell`.

 A *terminal* is a program you run that gives you access to the shell.
 There are many different terminal programs that vary across